golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

 2. **Deposit query**:
     - Bankster asks SCI about the amount of funds available in requestor's deposit.
 3. **Claim freeze**:
-    - If the `DepositAccount` belonging to the requestor is locked, Bankster waits, retries a few times and eventually fails.
+    - Bankster begins a database transaction.
-    - Otherwise Bankster puts a database lock on the `DepositAccount` object.
+    - Bankster puts a database lock on the `DepositAccount` object.
 4. **Requestor's spare deposit check**:
     - Bankster sums the `amount`s of all existing `DepositClaim`s where the requestor is the payer.
     - If the existing claims against requestor's deposit are greater or equal to his current deposit, we can't add a new claim.